Taiko2k/Tauon/docs/guide.md

 For moving installations or upgrading portable installations:

-- Copy 'star.p' file from old directroy to keep track play counts.
+- Copy 'star.p' file from old directory to keep track play counts.
 - Copy 'state.p' file to keep rest of player data such as playlists.

 Tip: If you are moving platforms, resetting player or moved your music location and have custom playlists you wish to keep: